kennyyu/cs283-project/README.md

     python pipeline.py --pipeline=nofacekalman

-Below are the possible options:

-1. full - all the stages
-2. simple - simple hand detection with no pipeline
-3. face - detect faces
-4. noface - remove faces
-5. nofacekalman - remove faces, apply a kalman filter
-6. screenshot - see all the individual stages of the pipeline

-To see more flags, use the `-h` flag:
+To see all the pipeline types and more flags, use the `-h` flag:

     python pipeline.py -h